 For medical questions, we encourage you to review our information with your doctor.

-Some cases of myelodysplastic syndrome (MDS) are linked to known risk factors, but most often, the cause is unknown.
+Some myelodysplastic syndromes (MDS) are linked to known risk factors, but most often, the cause of MDS is unknown.

 Inherited gene changes